shawntabrizi/Ethereum-Twitter-Bounty/README.md

        git submodule init
        git submodule update
-3. You will need to open 4 seperate console windows:
+3. You will need to open 4 separate console windows to set up the environment.
+Some of these windows may need admin or sudo privileges:

     1. Use one to initialize the Ganache CLI

            ganache-cli
-       > Make sure to save your 12 word mnemonic and use it when you initialize MetaMask.
+       > Make sure to save your [12-word mnemonic](./twitter-bounty/src/img/ganache-cli-mnemonic.PNG) and use it when you initialize MetaMask in Step 4 below.

     2. Use one to initialize the `ethereum-bridge`